-It manages your music library, cleans up your files and directs the flow of music to your motley crew of hi-fi kit.
+Roon manages your music library, cleans up your files and directs the flow of music to your motley crew of Roon-compatible hi-fi kit.
 A walled garden of hardware this is not.
 Roon aims to be a well organised, carefully considered and implemented, democratisation of multi-room.

 Roon's goals are also supreme usability and super high-quality sound.
-The interface is designed to be richer than anything else out there and it claims "bit-perfect playback of lossy and lossless file formats, including high resolution audio content (PCM and DSD)".
+The interface was designed to be richer than anything else out there – it had a facelift earlier this year to be even more so – and it claims "bit-perfect playback of lossy and lossless file formats, including high-resolution audio content (PCM and DSD)".

 High ideals indeed but, like all good things, Roon doesn't come cheap.
-So, if you want to know exactly what the Roon music server is before you sign up, read on to find the big questions answered below.
+So, if you want to know exactly what the Roon music server is before you sign up to become one of more than 100,000 Roon users worldwide, read on to find the big questions answered below.

 What is Roon?

 Roon is not a music streaming service in its own right.
 It does not offer you access to any music service to which you're not already signed up.
-Instead, it takes control of your internet radio, your music streaming services and your own personal music files, and sends them to audio output devices as controlled on a series of computer, smartphone and tablet apps.
-It joins the disparate dots of your listening ecosystem.
+Instead, it takes control of your internet radio, the music streaming services your subscribe to and your own personal music files, and sends them to audio output devices as controlled on a series of computer, smartphone and tablet apps.
+It joins the disparate dots of your listening ecosystem, giving you a one-stop-shop to access, control and play everything.

-To do that, there are several key parts to Roon's structure - the Roon Core, the control apps and the audio outputs.
+To do that, there are several key parts to Roon's structure: the Roon Core, the Roon app and the audio devices.
 Let's look at those individually.

 What is a Roon Core?